Wizcorp/safe-timers/ReadMe.md

 **Timeout setTimeoutAt(Function callback, number timestamp, mixed arg1, mixed arg2, ...)**

 Creates and returns a `Timeout` instance that will call `callback` when our clock reaches the given `timestamp` (in milliseconds).
-All arguments passed after the `interval` will be passed to the callback once it gets invoked.
+All arguments passed after the `timestamp` will be passed to the callback once it gets invoked.

 ```js
 const setTimeoutAt = require('safe-timers').setTimeoutAt;